Best Fonts For Signs

 Best Fonts for Signs

 What is the best font for a sign?
-For most general large-format signs, our designers recommend using any of the following fonts:
+For most large-format signs, our designers recommend using any of the following fonts:

 If the font you originally chose isn’t on our list, don’t worry — it doesn’t mean you chose wrong.
 Remember, these were the most common answers found in our survey.